presidentbeef/brat/docs/object.md

 layout: doc
 lib: core
 object: object
-desc: Object is not only the base object for every other object in Brat, it is also the top-level object.
-These two ideas put together mean you can use any of object's methods anywhere.
+desc: "Object is not only the base object for every other object in Brat, it is also the top-level object.
+These two ideas put together mean you can use any of object's methods anywhere."
 methlist:
-- "||"
+- ||
-- "!="
+- !=
-- "&&"
+- &&
-- "=="
+- ==
 - add_method
+- apply
 - array?
 - ask
 - call_method